awtulloch/gtypist-single-space-english-qwerty/gtypist.typ

 I:(5)
 *:_R_R_L75
-D:Owing to Dan's zeal, he'll get the point; he'll realize it's
+D:Owing to Dan's zeal, he'll get the point; he'll realise it's
  :faster.
 He'll use it when amazed, as: Whiz!
 He'll use it
  :when he feels real zest, as: Zip!
 Let's go!
 It's a fire!